HBBisenieks/submissions-game/README.md

 After Meteor installation has finished, clone the repo and cd into the resulting directory and then run meteor, and you're done.

+# Upgrading

+If you're upgrading from code revisions predating release v0.3.5, all current users will have to manually update their display names; at this time, there is no way to automatically run this operation, and none will be implemented, as this is a situation arising from pre-release code.